nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - Added `genEnumCaseStmt` macro that generates case statement to parse string to enum.
 - Added `items` for enums with holes.
-- Added `symbolName` to return the `enum` symbol name ignoring the human readable name.
+- Added `symbolName` to return the `enum` symbol name ignoring the human-readable name.
 - Added `symbolRank` to return the index in which an `enum` member is listed in an enum.